 The preferred stock investment is recorded on a cost basis in other non-current assets on the accompanying balance sheets as the Company does not have a controlling interest, does not have the ability to exercise significant influence over the privately held company, and the fair value of the equity investment is not readily determinable.
 The Company performs an impairment analysis at each reporting period to determine if there is any readily available fair value information that would indicate an impairment.
-The Company has determined there was no impairment during the three months ended March 31, 2020 or in any prior period.
+The Company has determined there was no impairment during the six months ended June 30, 2020 or in any prior period.

 The convertible note is held as an available-for-sale investment, which is carried at fair market value, with the unrealized gains and losses included in the determination of comprehensive income and reporting stockholders equity.
+Any gains or losses recognized by the Company related to the change in fair value of the convertible note were deemed immaterial.
 When determining the estimated fair value of the convertible notes, the Company used a commonly accepted valuation methodology.